-The mooring system would be designed also to withstand the 100-year return period non-typhoon environment and be a symmetrical eight (8)-leg system.
-In the event that a typhoon is expected to approach the area, the production is shutdown, risers are flushed, disconnected and lowered into the spider buoy.
+The mooring system would be designed also to withstand the 100-year return period non-tropical storm and hurricane environment and be a symmetrical eight (8)-leg system.
+In the event that a tropical storm or hurricane is expected to approach the area, the production is shutdown, risers are flushed, disconnected and lowered into the spider buoy.
 The spider buoy is then released from the FSO or FPSO, submerges to a predetermined depth (generally 35 to 40 meters below the surface) where it stabilizes while supporting the risers and the mooring lines.
 After releasing the spider buoy, the FSO or FPSO will travel to safe waters.
-When the typhoon has passed, the FSO or FPSO returns to the site, recovers the floating retrieval line, reconnects with the spider buoy and production will quickly start again.
+When the tropical storm or hurricane has passed, the FSO or FPSO returns to the site, recovers the floating retrieval line, reconnects with the spider buoy and production will quickly start again.